Pgaza/SimpleDNSServer/README.md

 # DNS server

-This script sets up a DNS server that we can manipulate to return an error or a specific IP address for certain domain requests.
+This script sets up a DNS server that we can an error or a specific IP address for certain domain requests.

 ## Instalation